JavierParada/starter-academic2/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false

-# Javier is looking to improve his project management skills and his ability to communicate his findings to a broader audience.
 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups: